Introduction

 What safety precautions should I take while using a wheelbarrow?

-Yes, if you maintain proper posture and avoid overloading the wheelbarrow, you can minimize the risk of injury while transporting mulch.
+Maintaining proper posture and avoiding overloading the wheelbarrow can help reduce the risk of injury while transporting mulch.